-090125119 3(3-0-6) Research Fundamentals in Mechanical and Structure Engineering Prerequisite: None Research Fundamentals such as basic knowledge and skills required for research including research design and management in topics related to Mechanical and Structural Engineering at the master's degree level by conducting a small research project Topics are subjected to change each semester depending on current situation.
-090125195 6(6-0-12) Master Project Prereauisite: Program Permission The student is expected to complete 6 credit hours of study before submitting a master project proposal with approval from instructors of advisors.
+090125119 Research Fundamentals in Mechanical and Structure Engineering

+Research Fundamentals such as basic knowledge and skills required for research including research design and management in topics related to Mechanical and Structural Engineering at the master's degree level by conducting a small research project Topics are subjected to change each semester depending on current situation.

+090125195 Master Project

+The student is expected to complete 6 credit hours of study before submitting a master project proposal with approval from instructors of advisors.
 This special study must be related with the subject or knowledge, which students have learned from the courses.
 The study should also integrate principles of mechanical and automotive engineering as well as contribute to potential applications or implementation in the real world.

-090125198 Master Thesis 12 Prerequisite: Program Permission Research in an interesting topic in Mechanical and Automotive Engineering.
+Research in an interesting topic in Mechanical and Automotive Engineering.
 The student will submit the thesis to summarize the thesis work content, deliverables and confirmed outcomes.

-090125199 Industrial Internship 4 Prerequisite: Program Permission Apply the knowledge for solution or analysis of engineering problem in industry through internship in industrial environment.
+Apply the knowledge for solution or analysis of engineering problem in industry through internship in industrial environment.
 The student will submit the report to summarize the internship work content, deliverables and confirmed outcomes.

-090125201 Turbulence Modelling for CFD 3(3-0-6) Prerequisite: Advanced Fluid Mechanics, Computer Aided Engineering Tools I Co-requisites: Computer Aided Engineering Tools II Governing equations of fluid dynamics; Statistical description of turbulence; Mean flow equations; Free shear flows; Scales of turbulent motion; Wall shear flows; Turbulence modeling; Eddy viscosity model; Zero-equation model; One-equation model; Two-equation model; Reynolds stress model; Transition modeling.
-090125203 Special Topic in Mechanical Engineering Simulation and Design 3(3-0-6) Prerequisite: Program Permission This course will be provided on special request for special topic and for flexibility.
-090125205 Special Topics in Mechanical and Automotive Engineering 3(3-0-6)Prerequisite: Program Permission This course will be provided on special request for special topic and for flexibility.
-090125206 3(3-0-6) Seminar in Mechanical and Automotive Engineering Prerequisite: Program Permission The subject deals with current topics in Mechanical and Automotive Engineering related technology, often linked to ongoing research activities.
+090125201 Turbulence Modelling for CFD

+Prerequisite: Advanced Fluid Mechanics, Computer Aided Engineering Tools I

+Co-requisites: Computer Aided Engineering Tools II

+Governing equations of fluid dynamics; Statistical description of turbulence; Mean flow equations; Free shear flows; Scales of turbulent motion; Wall shear flows; Turbulence modeling; Eddy viscosity model; Zero-equation model; One-equation model; Two-equation model; Reynolds stress model; Transition modeling.

+090125203 Special Topic in Mechanical Engineering Simulation and Design

+This course will be provided on special request for special topic and for flexibility.

+090125205 Special Topics in Mechanical and Automotive Engineering

+This course will be provided on special request for special topic and for flexibility.

+090125206 Seminar in Mechanical and Automotive Engineering

+The subject deals with current topics in Mechanical and Automotive Engineering related technology, often linked to ongoing research activities.
 The content is based on presentations from the participants and invited guests, and will vary depending on who is included and current industrial oriented situation.

-090125207 Industrial Quality System for Mechanical and Automotive Engineering 3(3-0-6)
+090125207 Industrial Quality System for Mechanical and Automotive Engineering

 Quality management theory and industrial applications.
 Statistical quality control.
 Stabilizing and improving process.
 Quality cost.
 Variable control chart.
 Attribute control charts.
 Process capability.
 Quality inspection.
 Acceptance sampling plans.
+Six sigma management.